Indonesia: Sulawesi - July 2007

 Extraordinary dives

-It's really extraordinary!
+It is really extraordinary!

 Lembeh, a paradise for underwater photographers

-Other articles on the Lembeh Strait
+Other articles about Lembeh Strait

 → Rusty cargos and black sand